shuklaritvik06/DevOps-BootCamp/Linux/Linux.md

 `> is redirecting the output to a new file`

-cat file.txt | tr a-z A-Z > newfileName  // The output of cat file.txt would be passed to next command.
+- cat file.txt | tr a-z A-Z > newfileName  // The output of cat file.txt would be passed to next command.

-tr -> translate/delete char command
+- tr -> translate/delete char command

-cat firstCommand \
+- cat firstCommand \
 secondCommand

 **Info Commands**

-man // Means Manual, it will show the manual of the particular command in the terminal
+- **man** // Means Manual, it will show the manual of the particular command in the terminal
+- **info** // infocommand reads documentation in the info format.
+It will give detailed information for a command when compared with the man page.

+**Users Loggedin**

+- last // Show a listing of last logged in users.
+- last -i // Shows the ip address of the logged in users in number dot format
+- last -s YYY-MM-DD hh:mm:ss // You can give time too , search since the given time.
+- last -t YYY-MM-DD hh:mm:ss // Until the given time

 **Copy and Move**